 It’s possible for money laundering to be considered a federal criminal offense even if a bank was not involved.
 Giving cash to another individual that was obtained from criminal activity could a federal violation if the individual has the intent to conceal the source.
-In order to secure a conviction, the federal prosecutor would need to show the money was obtained from “specific unlawful activities,” including drug crimes, fraud crimes, racketeering, extortion, embezzlement, child pornography, tax fraud, kidnapping, and other violent crimes.
+In order to secure a conviction, the federal prosecutor would need to show the money was obtained from “specific unlawful activities,” including drug crimes, drug conspiracy, fraud crimes, racketeering, extortion, embezzlement, child pornography, tax fraud, kidnapping, and other violent crimes.
 Call a Los Angeles federal criminal defense lawyer at our law firm for more information.

 If convicted of a federal money laundering offense, the legal penalties can be severe.
 The consequences include up to 20 years in a federal prison for each count, fines up to $500,000 or twice the total value of the property that involved, and asset seizure.

 Legal Defenses against Money Laundering Charges